 “Are you sure?”
 Donkey slowly asked.

-“Yes, kick,” squealed the bunnies from beneath the bushes.
+“Yes, kick,” squealed the bunnies hiding behind the bushes.

-So donkey happily stomped on the ground, while the fox took another step backwards.
+So donkey proudly stomped on the ground, while the fox took another step backwards.

-So Donkey stomped and she kicked and the fox cowered some more.
+So Donkey stomped and kicked, and the fox cowered some more.

 “Just dance,” yelled Penguin, as loud as a penguin could yell in his squeaky voice.

 So Donkey danced, and the leaves shook and things fell down, and bushes were trampled and mushrooms knocked over.
 The fox had never seen such a sight, and he ran far, far away.

 “Yay,” chanted all of the forest critters.
 They were so happy to have the dancing donkey, even if she was a bit clumsy.
 They bestowed upon her a beautiful dancing dress.
 From then on, Donkey, Penguin and the forest critters danced every night.
 As it turns out, her imperfect dance was just perfect.